*All Events Subject to Change

 Please visit www.theprairieartscouncil.org for more information about our friends at the PAC.

-For over 30 years the Bureau County Pork producers have been serving specially seasoned butterfly pork chops and pork burgers under the tent at Soldiers and Sailors Park.
+Bureau County 4-H Clubs be serving serving specially seasoned butterfly pork chops and pork burgers under the tent at Soldiers and Sailors Park.
 Cooked on an open grill by dozens of volunteer members, it is a once a year special taste.
 Join us and enjoy the flavor thousands of Homestead Festival visitors return to savor year after year.

 Make sure you make a trip down to Soldiers and Sailors Park on either Saturday & Sunday to savor a delicious butterfly pork chop sandwich and pork dinner, you won't regret it!

-Allow Pilot Chris Kieffer to take you above and beyond for more thrills and excitement at the 43rd Annual Homestead Festival.
+See the Homestead Festival from the sky!
+Allow Pilot Chris Kieffer to take you above and beyond for more thrills and excitement at the 44th Annual Homestead Festival.
 No more than 3 at a time so pick and choose your flying partners wisely.
 Enjoy the view of Homestead Festival from above and give your kids the thrill of a lifetime.
 Helicopter rides will begin at noon and end at sunset at Sullivan's parking lot for $30 per person.
 This awesome addition to Homestead Festival is sponsored by Nelson Enterprises with them donating back $5 of each ride.

 For More information about the Homestead Festival Parade, please follow the link below!MORE INFO

-Additional information about Maurice John Vaughn can be found on our Concerts Page.
+Additional information about James Armstrong can be found on our Concerts Page.

 Registration at 5:30PM